 An upgrade of the Long-Term Issuer Rating would require a sustained track record of strong profitability metrics whilst maintaining a low risk profile and solid capital levels.

-A ratings downgrade would occur if there was a prolonged period of weak profitability, a significant deterioration in asset quality, or a notable deterioration in capital buffers or funding profile.
+A ratings downgrade would occur if there was a significant deterioration in asset quality, a prolonged period of weak profitability or a notable deterioration in capital buffers.

 Franchise Combined Building Block (BB) Assessment: Strong/Good

 The Bank’s ratings are underpinned by its well-established and leading bancassurance franchise in its core market of Belgium.
-The Bank has a strong domestic franchise in retail, SME and mid-cap customer segments as well as Private & Wealth and is the market leader in public sector banking in Belgium, particularly lending to local governments and public/project finance.
+The Bank has a strong domestic franchise in retail, SME and mid-cap customer segments and is the market leader in public sector banking in Belgium, particularly lending to local governments and public/project finance.
 The Bank is owned by the Belgian state, but is expected to be privatised in the future.

 Earnings Combined Building Block (BB) Assessment: Good/Moderate

 DBRS Morningstar considers that Belfius has generally maintained a solid risk profile, benefiting from a moderate appetite for risk and a loan portfolio dominated by high quality exposures.
-Asset quality is supported by low risk retail exposures, which in large part consists of Belgian mortgages and loans to public entities.
-Belfius’ asset quality metrics remained strong at end-2022 with a reported gross NPL ratio of 1.82%, slightly improved from end-2021 as asset quality has not shown any sign of deterioration so far.
-Coverage levels remained solid at 59.6% compared to 60.4% in the same period.
-However, DBRS Morningstar expects geopolitical tensions, rising interest rates and high inflation to lead to a rise in defaults, although we view Belfius’s solid asset quality metrics and low risk profile to be key mitigating factors.
+Asset quality is supported by low risk retail exposures, which in large part consist of Belgian mortgages and loans to public entities.
+Belfius’ asset quality metrics remained strong at end-2021 with a reported gross NPL ratio of 1.95%, fairly stable from end-2020, and coverage levels remained solid at 60.4%, essentially unchanged from end-2020.
+Whilst the unprecedented measures put in place by the domestic and European authorities have delayed the formation of NPLs following the COVID-19 pandemic, uncertainty remains regarding the full effect of the pandemic on asset quality.
+In addition, the macroeconomic outlook is more uncertain following Russia’s invasion of Ukraine, although we note that Belfius has almost no direct exposure to Russia or Ukraine.

 Funding and Liquidity Combined Building Block (BB) Assessment: Strong/Good

-Belfius benefits from a solid funding profile, taking advantage of a strong and stable deposit base in Belgium.
-Customer funds, predominantly retail, represented 75.6% of the bank’s funding at end-2022, contributing to its stability.
+Belfius benefits from a solid funding profile, including a strong and stable deposit base in Belgium.
+Customer funds, predominantly retail, represented 78.5% of the bank’s funding at end-2021, contributing to its stability.
 Belfius is also an active issuer of covered bonds, backed by mortgage loans and by public sector loans.
-The loan-to-deposit ratio (as calculated by DBRS Morningstar) of the commercial (i.e. core lending) banking balance sheet improved to 87% at end-2022, against 85% last year, driven by loan growth by 8.3% YOY to EUR 104 billion at end-2022 Belfius’ liquidity profile remains strong in 2022.
-Due to sizeable secured funding, encumbered assets were a relatively high, 22.3% of Belfius Bank’s total bank balance sheet.
-Despite this, Belfius Bank’s liquidity position is robust with an available liquid asset buffer of EUR 46.2 billion, representing around five times the outstanding wholesale funding with maturity below one year of EUR 9.3 billion at end-2022.
-The Liquidity Coverage Ratio (LCR) ratio stood at 173% and Net Stable Funding Ratio (NSFR) was 135% at end-2022.
+The loan-to-deposit ratio of the commercial (i.e. core lending) banking balance sheet improved to 85% at end-2021, (end-2020: 87%), driven by customer funding growing by 8.3% YoY to EUR 114 billion.
+Belfius’ liquidity profile remains strong and has further improved in 2021.
+Due to sizeable use of secured funding, encumbered assets were a relatively high 25.9% of Belfius Bank’s total bank balance sheet and collateral (received under securities format).
+Despite this, Belfius Bank’s liquidity position is robust with an available liquid asset buffer of EUR 42.3 billion, representing around twenty times the outstanding wholesale funding with maturity below one year of EUR 2.1 billion at end-2021.
+At end-2021 the Liquidity Coverage Ratio (LCR) ratio stood at 195% and Net Stable Funding Ratio (NSFR) was 136%.

 Capitalisation Combined Building Block (BB) Assessment: Good

-DBRS Morningstar views Belfius’ capitalisation as solid.
-In 2022, the Group maintained strong capital ratios, reporting a fully loaded Basel III Common Equity Tier 1 (CET1) under the Danish compromise of 16.5% fairly stable from 16.4% at end-2021.
-Belfius also reported a strong total capital ratio of 19.8% stable YOY.
-This provides Belfius with ample cushions over the 2023 CET1 and total capital requirements of 10.05% (with the new P2R requirement of 2.13% including the NPE P2R add-on from March 2022 onwards and the new National Bank of Belgium Sectoral Systemic Risk buffer of 0.30% as of May 2022) and 14.48%.
-The fully loaded Basel 3 leverage ratio for the Group (under the Danish compromise) remained relatively high at year-end 2021 at 6.3%.
-Belfius also reported at Group level a 193% Solvency II ratio, well above the 100% minimum requirement.
-With EUR 18.4 billion of MREL at end-2022, (MREL ratio of 10.3% of Total Leverage Exposure at end-2022), DBRS Morningstar considers that Belfius already maintains an ample cushion over its final biding MREL requirements of 6.87% for 2024.
+The Group has a solid capital position, supported by its strong internal capital generation.
+At end-2021, Belfius’ Basel III Common Equity Tier 1 (CET1) ratio, under the Danish compromise, was 16.4%, up from 17.1% at end-2020.
+Belfius also reported a strong total capital ratio of 19.8%, up from 20.4% at end-2020.
+This provides Belfius with an ample buffer over the 2022 CET1 and total capital requirements of 9.71% (with the new P2R requirement of 2.13% including the NPE P2R add-on from March 2022 onwards) and 14.14%.
+The fully loaded Basel 3 leverage ratio for the Group (under the Danish compromise) remained relatively high at year-end 2021 at 7.1%.
+Belfius also reported a Group level 190% Solvency II ratio, well above the 100% minimum requirement.
+With EUR 18.8 billion of MREL at end-2021, (MREL ratio of 12.0% of Total Leverage Exposure at end-2021), DBRS Morningstar considers that Belfius maintains an ample cushion over its MREL requirements of 6.84%.

 All figures are in EUR unless otherwise noted.

-The sources of information used for this rating include Morningstar Inc. and Company Documents, Belfius Q4 2022 Supporting Slides, Belfius Q4 2022 Full Presentation to Analysts and Belfius Q4 2022 Press Release.
+The sources of information used for this rating include Morningstar Inc. and Company Documents, Belfius Q4 2021 Earnings Presentation and Belfius Q4 2021 Press Release.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With respect to FCA and ESMA regulations in the United Kingdom and European Union, respectively, this is an unsolicited credit rating.
 This credit rating was not initiated at the request of the issuer.